nmrdata/bigmap-solid-state-nmr/README.md

 ```

 This command will generate the required `toc.json` file as well as the corresponding `.json` in each folder.
 If this `toc.json` is accessible from a URL it can be loaded by NMRium as explained above.

+## Future developments

+While NMRium fulfill the requirements to visualize and process solid state NMR spectra, more tools can always be implemented and could be part of another project.

+In particular we would like to focus on:

+- peak shape analysis
+- multi spectra analysis and difference in spectra
+- reference database for quick and easy comparison of other spectra

 ## Acknowledgements